CAPEC-27: Leveraging Race Conditions via Symbolic Links

 In this naive example, the Unix program foo is setuid.
 Its function is to retrieve information for the accounts specified by the user.
 For "efficiency," it sorts the requested accounts into a temporary file (/tmp/foo naturally) before making the queries.

 The directory /tmp is world-writable.
-Malicious user Mallory creates a symbolic link to the file /.rhosts named /tmp/foo.
-Then, she invokes foo with "user" as the requested account.
+The malicious user creates a symbolic link to the file /.rhosts named /tmp/foo.
+Then, they invokes foo with "user" as the requested account.
 The program creates the (temporary) file /tmp/foo (really creating /.rhosts) and puts the requested account (e.g. "user password")) in it.
 It removes the temporary file (merely removing the symbolic link).

 Now the /.rhosts contains + +, which is the incantation necessary to allow anyone to use rlogin to log into the computer as the superuser.